October is Cybersecurity Awareness Month

 - Install and allow automatic updates for antivirus software.

-- Use two-factor authentication because passwords don’t provide enough protection for your Ryerson account and everything it can access.
+- Use two-factor authentication with all TMU accounts and, where possible, with personal accounts, because passwords don’t provide enough protection for your accounts and everything they can access.

 What are you interested in?